lighthouse-labs/gitbook-node-chat-tutorial/content/part2/node.md

 ![screenshot](http://d.pr/i/ljXa/2V9uS9Ub+)

+NPM by the way is a package manager for Node (Node Package Manager).
+It will be used later to install other packages into our app.

 ## Step 3

 Now let's add another javascript file to be run on the server side which will power the logic for our chat application.
 Call it `server.js` and put it at the top level (at the same level as the `client` folder):